 K-Town Germany Food Tour: The Best Restaurants in Kaiserslautern Military Community

-Most of my experience as an American living in Germany is in Bavaria.
-But there’s also a large Kaiserslautern military community in Rhineland-Palatinate.
-And no matter where Americans move abroad, their first mission is to find the best grub!
-So I visited the best restaurants in Kaiserslautern (also known as K-Town Germany), and here are my recommendations.
+Most of my food experience as an American living in Germany has been in Bavaria, but there’s also a massive Kaiserslautern military community in Rhineland-Palatinate, better known as K-Town Germany.
+And no matter where Americans get stationed overseas, one of the first missions is always finding the best food.

 Know Before You Go